a2stuff/a2d/res/notes/testplan.md

 * Repeat the following cases with these modifiers: Open-Apple, Solid-Apple:
   * Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press Tab repeatedly.
 Verify that windows are activated and cycle in forward order (A, B, C, A, B, C, ...).
   * Launch DeskTop.
 Open 3 windows (A, B, C).
-Hold modifier and press ` repeatedly.
+Hold modifier and press \` repeatedly.
 Verify that windows are activated cycle in forward order (A, B, C, A, B, C, ...).
   * Launch DeskTop.
 Open 3 windows (A, B, C).
-Hold modifier and shift and press ` repeatedly.
+Hold modifier and shift and press \` repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).
   * On a IIgs: Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and shift and press Tab repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).
   * On a Platinum IIe: Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and shift and press Tab repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder window.
 Note that the folder icon is shaded.
 Close the volume window.
 Open the volume window again.
 Verify that the folder icon is shaded.
 * Launch DeskTop.
 Open a volume window.
 In the volume window, create a new folder F1 and open it.
 Note that the F1 icon is shaded.
 In the volume window, create a new folder F2.
 Verify that the F1 icon is still shaded.
 * Launch DeskTop.
 Open a volume window containing a file and a folder.
 Open the folder window.
 Drag the file to the folder icon (not the window).
 Verify that the folder window activates and updates to show the file.

-* Launch DeskTop.
-Apple > About Apple II DeskTop.
-Click anywhere on the screen.
-Verify that the dialog closes.
-* Launch DeskTop.
-Apple > About Apple II DeskTop.
-Press any non-modifier key screen.
-Verify that the dialog closes.

-* Launch DeskTop, invoke Control Panel DA.
-Under Mouse Tracking, toggle Slow and Fast.
-Verify that the mouse cursor doesn't warp to a new position, and that the mouse cursor doesn't flash briefly on the left edge of the screen.

 * Launch DeskTop.
 Shortcuts > Add a Shortcut... and create a shortcut for a volume directory that is not the first volume on the DeskTop.
 Shortcuts > Edit a Shortcut... and select the new shortcut.
 Verify that file picker shows both the correct disk name and the correct full path.